 “What separates good content from great content is a willingness to take risks and push the envelope.” – Brian Halligan

-Little Amanda was curious and wanted to do everything, she was about to transfer to a four-year university and one of her areas of interest was engineering.
-Although she later realized that that really isn’t what she wanted to do, she just didn’t know what she wanted to do.
-Now she sees that she wanted to be an engineer because she thought space was super cool and she wanted to be a space scientist -which she still thinks would be pretty awesome.
+Little Amanda was curious and wanted to do everything.
+She was about to transfer to a four-year university and one of her areas of interest was engineering.
+Although she later realized that isn’t what she wanted to do, she didn’t know what she wanted to do.
+Now she sees that she wanted to be an engineer because she thought space was super cool.
+Amanda wanted to be a space scientist -which she still thinks would be pretty awesome.
 It was more the romance and sentiment behind the industry that drew her towards it.
-Another area that she wanted to go into was communications but she didn’t want to go to a four-year college for it because honestly, she found it a bit dumb.
+Another area that she wanted to go into was communications.
+But Amanda didn’t want to go to a four-year college for it because honestly, she found it a bit dumb.

-She stumbled upon Praxis at a conference someone on a panel really briefly talked about it and she actually found someone who did Praxis at the conference.
+Then Amanda stumbled upon Praxis at a conference.
+Someone on a panel briefly talked about it and she found someone who did Praxis at the conference.
 She considers herself lucky that she found it in an unconventional way.
 It was through Praxis and her love of writing and storytelling that lead her towards her marketing apprenticeship.

 Her Marketing Experience

-Amanda’s experience in marketing was heavily focused on paid ads and copywriting, so she’d have images, text, or an email chain and have to edit it and then put it through different channels.
-During her apprenticeship she learned how a business ticked, gaining an intimate knowledge of how important marketing is for a company to succeed.
+Amanda’s experience in marketing was heavily focused on paid ads and copywriting.
+She’d have images, text, or an email chain and have to edit it and then put it through different channels.
+During her apprenticeship, she learned how a business ticked.
+This helped her gain an intimate knowledge of how important marketing is for a company to succeed.

-Often when people think of marketing they picture a bunch of people sitting in a room just being creative, but there is an extremely technical side to marketing as well.
+When people think of marketing they picture a bunch of people sitting in a room just being creative.
+But there is an extremely technical side to marketing as well.
 You must be able to pull and then look through the analytics of a bunch of different channels, see the differences, what worked what didn’t, how to improve and so much more.
-Then if you take an even bigger behind the scenes look at marketing you will see that the digital foundations are mostly marketing as well, making sure that you are set up online correctly, being found for keywords, and that the website is running at a good speed.
+If you take an even bigger behind-the-scenes look at marketing you will see the digital foundations are mostly marketing as well.
+Making sure you’re set up online correctly, being found for keywords, and that the website is running at a good speed.
 If people can’t find you then there is no point in making good content, or you won’t be optimized for them to share your content.

 She mentioned that the main difference between personal marketing and company marketing is you have to be specific in a company, you must know your customer and be realistic about it.
 When doing personal branding you have all the freedom in the world and you can be as broad as you want.
 The small crossover occurs when you consider the element of persuading, in personal branding this means getting people to want to work with you in a company setting it is getting the customer to want your product.

 As of now, Amanda is working remotely as a digital marketing consultant in Virginia.
-She is loving the freedom it gives her, to do more marketing-focused stuff on the side, and she has made it her goal to learn something new every day.
+She’s loving the freedom it gives her, to do more marketing-focused stuff on the side, and she has made it her goal to learn something new every day.